 With the recent takeover in June 2017 of Zitcom in Denmark, itself preceded by numerous other local acquisitions, Combell has now become the third largest web host in Europe.
 The group has most clients in the Scandinavian market.
 This is thanks to the acquisition of DanDomain at the end of 2016 and, more recently Surftown.
 This latest acquisition gave Combell Group a foothold in Sweden, a country where it intends to grow further in 2018.

 Combell is the market leader in Belgium with a market share of more than 70% in standardised website and application hosting for SMEs.
 The latter is not only thanks to acquisitions but equally because of strong organic growth and high customer satisfaction.

 Around 18 months ago, Sentia also expanded its Danish activities via the acquisition of Solido and Jaynet.
 At the end of 2017, it also took over Dutch cloud specialists Amsio and Vellance.
 Now the group is using the same successful formula to increase its exposure to the Danish market.
 With the strategic acquisitions of Hosters, Athena and Cohaesio, Sentia is now one of the leading companies at a European level, delivering enterprise managed cloud services in every country in which the group is active.

 "Thanks to the split, it is possible to take on more with increased focus.
 The recent growth in Denmark fits in with Sentia’s plans to become a leading European player in managed services for complex and critical applications on scalable cloud platforms."

 Download PDFDownload PDF

 team.blue is a leading digital enabler for companies and entrepreneurs.
-The group was created by merging the Combell Group and the TransIP Group in 2019.
-It serves 1.2M customers in Europe and has more than 600 experts to support them.
+The group was created by merging Combell Group, TransIP Group and Register Group in 2019. team.blue serves over 2 million customers in Europe and has more than 1,000 experts to support them.
 Its goal is to shape technology and provide powerful digital services for businesses worldwide.